clux/modul8/docs/api.md

 If we perform the same action for environments, set them before the first `in()` call, or use `in('all')`.

-## Debugging

-If you have wrongly entered data to `require()`, you will not get any information other than an undefined reference back.
-Since all the exported data is encapsulated in a closure, you will not be able to find it directly from the console.

-To see where the object you are looking for should live or lives, you may find it useful to log the specified domain object with the globally available `M8.inspect(domainName)` method.
-Additionally, you may retrieve the list of domains modul8 tracks using the
-`M8.domains()` command.

-If you want every `require()` call to be logged to the console, you can set the `logging` setting.

-There is additionally a console friendly require version globally available at `M8.require()`.
-This acts as if you were a file called 'CONSOLE' on the root directory of your main application domains, so you can use relative requires there.

 ## Live Extensions

-It is plausible you may want to store `require()`able data or code inside modul8's module containers.
+It is plausible you may want to store requirable data or code inside modul8's module containers.
 Perhaps you have a third-party asynchronous script loader, and you want to attach the resulting object onto some appropriate domain.

 This is an issue, because `require()` calls are analysed on the server before compilation, and if you reference something that will be loaded in separately, it will not be found on the server.
 The solution to this is the same solution modul8 uses to allow data domain references; whitelisting.

-The domains `M8`, `data` and `external` have been whitelisted for this purpose, and a `require()`able API exists on the client.
+The domains `M8`, `data` and `external` have been whitelisted for this purpose, and an API exists on the client.

-  - `require('M8::external')` - returns a function(name, object), which, when called will attach object to external::name
+The `M8` domain is reserved for arbiters and can only be extended from the server, but the other two have a public API from the client.
+But note that no other domains can be manipulated on the client.

+You can access the API from your application code by referencing modul8's single global object.
+The name of this object can be changed through the `namespace` setting, and by default it is set to `M8`, but we refer to it here simply as `ns` to avoid confusion with the `M8` domain.

+Note that the `ns` object stores simply the API to interact with the data, not the actual data.
+You have to `require()` if you want to actually get it.

-  - `require('M8::external')` - returns a function(name, object), which, when called will attach object to data::name
+  - `ns.data` - is a function(name, object) - manipulating data::name
+  - `ns.external` -  function(name, object) - manipulating external::name

 Both these functions will overwrite on repeat calls.
 For example:

-    var dataModify = require('M8::data');

-    dataModify('libX', libXobj);
+    ns.data('libX', libXobj);
     require('data::libX'); // -> libXobj

-    dataModify('libX', {});
+    ns.data('libX', {});
     require('data::libX'); // -> {}

-    dataModify('libX'); //unsets
+    ns.data('libX'); //unsets
-    require('data::libX'); // -> null
+    require('data::libX'); // -> undefined

-Although inteded for the console, if you don't like using `require()` to get these functions, they are aliased on the namespaced object.
-Just remember that if you change the name of your namespace, you will have to change these references everywhere.
-Also note that changing the namespace does not change the domain these two functions lie on.
-The aliases are as follows:

-  - `M8.data === require('M8::data')`
-  - `M8.external === require('M8::external')`

-Or, more generally; `#{namespace}.data === require('M8::data')`.
+And similarly for `ns.external`.
+See the debug section for how to log the `external` and `data` domains.

+## Debugging

+If you have wrongly entered data to `require()`, you will not get any information other than an undefined reference back.
+Since all the exported data is encapsulated in a closure, you will also not be able to locate it from the console.

+To see where the object you are looking for should live or lives, you may find it useful to log the specified domain object with the globally available `ns.inspect(domainName)` method.
+Additionally, you may retrieve the list of domains modul8 tracks using the
+`ns.domains()` command.

+If you want every `require()` call to be logged to the console, you can set the `logging` setting appropriately.
+The `ERROR` level is recommended as it will tell you when a `require()` call failed.

+There is additionally a console friendly require version globally available at `ns.require()`.
+This acts as if you were a file called 'CONSOLE' in the same folder as your entrypoint, so you can use relative requires to get application code there..

 ## Arbiters